theodo/dojo-serverless/docs/aws-console-guide.md

 You can test each endpoint of your API Gateway here.

 Moreover, you can enable logs for API Gateway in the serverless.ts config by following this [guidelines](https://www.serverless.com/framework/docs/providers/aws/events/apigateway#logs).
 Don't forget to deploy these changes if you want them to be active.
+For this dojo, these logs are enabled by default in all sessions.

 ## AWS Lambda
 When you search for `AWS Lambda` in the search bar you get that page.
 There is the list of all lambda fucntions that have been provided in the infrasructure.